Amplify Relations team members are active in our community and within our industry! Below you will some…

-You never win a campaign with a single, outstanding message.
+You never win an advertising campaign with a single, outstanding message.

 Winning requires coming up with hundreds of great messages, understanding each member of your audience, finding the right time and place for each one, and delivering each via the best medium to yield the greatest result.

 Selling roses, there wasn’t any homework.
 You never knew whom you were going to find on the other side of a door.
 It’s a different story when you’re asking a politician, company, or government to hire your advertising firm.